lexiforest/ts-fakeip/README.md

 ### Step 1.
 Buy a VPS server

-Spin up a VPS server and join the tailnet.
+Spin up a VPS server and join the tailnet. **NOTE**, allow all addresses to connect UDP in the security group.

 ### Step 2.
 Install Singbox